Configuration¶

 tls | Optional.
 Whether to use TLS. |

 cert | Optional.
-Path to TLS client certificate. |
+TLS client certificate, either file path or PEM-encoded multiline string. |

 key | Optional.
-Path to TLS private key. |
+TLS client private key, either file path or PEM-encoded multiline string. |

 ca | Optional.
-Path to TLS CA certificate. |
+TLS CA certificate, either file path or PEM-encoded multiline string. |

 insecure | Optional.
 Whether not to verify the peer. |